ayaka14732/ChatGPTAPIFree/README.md

 The ChatGPT API Free project is a game-changer for the AI development community.
 With the proxy API, anyone can access the state-of-the-art ChatGPT model without needing a key.
 This accessibility fosters creativity, innovation, and collaboration among developers, and could potentially lead to groundbreaking advancements in AI technology.

-Moreover, other successful projects such as [sample-user/coming-soon](https://github.com/sample-user/coming-soon) build on top of this API, showing the vast potential of this project.
+Moreover, other successful projects such as [ChatGPT Free App](https://freechatgpt.chat/) build on top of this API, showing the vast potential of this project.

 ## Privacy Statement